TortoiseWolfe/rn_Turtorial_Outline/Themer.md

-Got it!
-Below is the **Bash script** that scaffolds a WordPress theme, supporting both classic PHP-based themes and block-based Full Site Editing (FSE) themes.
+the **Bash script** that scaffolds a WordPress theme, supporting both classic PHP-based themes and block-based Full Site Editing (FSE) themes.
 The script will:

 - **Load settings** from a `.env` file (if available) or prompt for input.
 - **Initialize Git** and create a `.gitignore` file.